Special Education Doctorate Degree (Ph.D.)

 The High Incidence Program is designed to serve children and young adults with learning disabilities, behavior disorders, and mild/moderate mental retardation.

-The Severe Disabilities Program is designed to serve children, youth, and adults who have severe intellectual disabilities.
+The Severe Disabilities Program is focused on research and leadership addressing children, youth, and adults who have intellectual disability, autism, multiple disabilities, and other students with significant support needs.

 The Education of Students with Visual Impairments Program is open to individuals committed to the education of children and young adults who are blind/visually impaired.